In this article:

 The table column across the top give you a view of:

 Except for the Status and Task Name (which are frozen to the left), You can move the other columns around as you see fit.
 Simply click and drag with your mouse.

 To jump to a Task, just click on the Task’s hyperlink and you can view the task workspace.

 Just hit back on your browser to go back to the list.

 For Tasks with subtasks and/or client requests, you’ll see a dropdown with two numbers next to the task name.
 This means you have x amount of subtasks under that task.
 If you click the dropdown, you can see the progress of those subtasks.
-Clicking on brings to the workspace and highlights the box of the subtask you selected.
+Clicking on brings you to the workspace and highlights the box of the subtask you selected.